liferay/lexicon-site/src/pages/docs/patterns/confirm_message.md

 #### When must not use it

 * Error prevention: put first the effort on your interface to guide the user on what is going to happen.
 Clear copy’s prevent the usage of confirmation messages.
-* Feedback: providing extremely clear feedback can prevent the usage ocn confirmation messages.
+* Feedback: providing extremely clear feedback can prevent the usage on confirmation messages.
 * Undo actions: if action has an undo action you must never use a confirmation message.
 A clear example is “Move to Recycle Bin”.
 * Don’t use it if it is not really needed.